SoccerNet/sn-depth/README.md

 *SoccerNet-Depth* is the largest public dataset to provide depth estimation from team sports videos, with *12.4K* frames.
 Unlike other MDE sport datasets, SoccerNet-Depth contains scene-centric data from in-match scenarios.
 The dataset contains synthetic video sequences that makes it valuable for temporally consistent depth estimation.
-The color-depth pairs are collected from two popular video games, *NBA2K22 and EFootball*, through an automated extcraction process.
+The color-depth pairs are collected from two popular video games, *NBA2K22 and EFootball*, through an automated extraction process.
 The synthetic nature and automated extraction process makes the dataset scalable and the methodology transferable to any other sports video game.

 This repository contains:

 - **SoccerNet-Depth**: A new synthetic dataset for monucular depth estimation in sports videos.
 - **Evaluation code**: The evaluation code used to benchmark the dataset using 5 state-of-the-art methods.
-- **Automated extraction code**: The code used to extract autonomously the depth data from the games leveraging the Nvidia Nsight software as well as [PyAutoGUI](https://github.com/asweigart/pyautogui), [PyDirectInput](https://github.com/learncodebygaming/pydirectinput), and [ImageSearch](https://github.com/drov0/python-imagesearch/blob/master/README.md).
+- **Automated extraction code**: The code used to extract autonomously the depth data from the games leveraging the NVIDIA Nsight Graphics software as well as [PyAutoGUI](https://github.com/asweigart/pyautogui), [PyDirectInput](https://github.com/learncodebygaming/pydirectinput), and [ImageSearch](https://github.com/drov0/python-imagesearch/blob/master/README.md).

 If you are interested for more information, refer to the paper:
 [Paper](URL)